homanchou/xr/book/5-Scene-Systems-Snapshot.md

 ```

-You'll notice that this is just a port of the code we had before for joining a channel.
+This should look familiar as it is just a port of the code we had before for joining a channel.
 Except we are getting the socket and room_id from the config.

 #### Add scene.ts